MihirBharali/kotlin-demos/README.md

 Make sure you have at least IntelliJ IDEA 2017.1 and Kotlin plugin 1.1.x.
 This project uses a [Kotlin based Gradle](https://github.com/gradle/kotlin-dsl) configuration.

-This project is Apache 2.0 licensed.
+This project is Apache 2.0 licensed..